Tony Modra: Early life

-Modra was born in McLaren Vale, South Australia but grew up nearby in Christies Beach, South Australia and attended Christies Beach Primary School along with a future Adelaide teammate Nigel Smart.
-He moved to Loxton, South Australia at age 11 with his parents (Douglas and Valerie) and four older siblings (Kerry, Kym, Rick and Joanne).
-Modra grew up playing multiple sports notably football and soccer for Loxton, both of which he loved equally but solely played football from age 14 which most of his friends played.
-Growing up Modra supported Glenelg in the SANFL plus St Kilda and Richmond in the VFL.
+Modra was born in McLaren Vale, South Australia, but grew up nearby in Christies Beach, South Australia, and attended Christies Beach Primary School along with future Adelaide teammate Nigel Smart.
+He moved to Loxton, South Australia, at age 11 with his parents (Douglas and Valerie) and four older siblings (Kerry, Kym, Rick and Joanne).
+Modra grew up playing multiple sports—notably Australian rules football and soccer for Loxton, both of which he loved equally—but solely played Australian rules football from age 14, which most of his friends played.
+Growing up, Modra supported Glenelg in the SANFL, plus St Kilda and Richmond in the VFL (prior to it merging into the AFL).

 Early career

-Modra first played Under 19s for West Adelaide in 1988 but could not adjust to working and playing football in Adelaide.
-Modra returned home and in 1989 as a 20-year-old, Tony kicked 76 goals for the Loxton Football Club, Loxton would end up losing the Grand Final to Barmera-Monash.
+Modra first played Under-19s game for West Adelaide in 1988 but could not adjust to working and playing football in Adelaide.
+Modra returned home, and in 1989, as a 20-year-old, Tony kicked 76 goals for the Loxton Football Club; Loxton would end up losing the Grand Final to Barmera-Monash.

-In 1990 Tony joined his brothers Rick and Kym at the Renmark Rovers Football Club in pursuit of a premiership.
-Modra lead the team to win the 1990 Riverland Football League in a grand final replay after drawing with Waikerie the previous week.
+In 1990, Tony joined his brothers Rick and Kym at the Renmark Rovers Football Club in pursuit of a premiership.
+Modra led the team to win the 1990 Riverland Football League in a grand final replay after drawing with Waikerie the previous week.
 Modra kicked a remarkable 118 goals for the season.